UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

     On LEVEL-UP, UNLOCK:  Add +10 points to items/slots (ROOK-3)
 }

-- ITEM: Salmon steak:
+- (((DONE))) ITEM: Salmon steak:
-Trigger BUY, LEVEL-UP, ROTATE, and REROLL on targetted items. doomCount = 1
+Trigger BUY, LEVEL-UP, ROTATE, and REROLL on targetted items.

-- Simplify Anvil.
-It's a biiiit complex...?
-Maybe make it related to BONUS or something...?

-- ITEM: spawns null-slots with random food-items on top

-- ITEM: spawns a null-slot with a key on it

-- ITEM: spawns null-slots that steal 10 points
-(price = $0)

-- Item: Bowl (UNCOMMON)
+- ITEM: Boomerang (UNCOMMON)
-Triggers PULSE and REROLL on above item
+Earn 2 points 6 times

-- ITEM: Spinning top (UNCOMMON)
+- ITEM: Bowl (UNCOMMON)
-On Pulse:
+On Pulse, Reroll:
-Rotates itself, and earns 8 points
+Rotates itself, and earns +2 bonus

 - ITEM: Violin
 Pulses items.
 Cost $1 to activate

 - ITEM: Death robes
-When a target item is destroyed, give all target items +16 points and -1 bonus
+When a target item is destroyed, give all target items +20 points and -1 bonus

+- ITEM REFACTOR: Anvil.
+On Pulse:
+Give items +10 points, and -1 bonus permanently

 - ITEM: Blue gear
 When a target item is rotated, give +15 bonus.